breycarr/CV/README.md

 #### Makers Academy (April 2019 to July 2019)

 - Curious and passionate about code.
 [PROVIDE EVIDENCE]
 - Fast, independent learner.
 While temping across several differenct companies, I've had the opportunity to learn many different pieces of HR information systems, including Cascade, ResourceLink and Sage, becoming proficient in a number of days.
-In my personal life, I play a lot of board games, and I'm able to quickly learn the mechanics of a game in order to explain them to others.
+In my personal life, I play a lot of social games, and I'm able to quickly learn the mechanics of a game in order to explain them to others.
 - Great collaborator [PROVIDE EVIDENCE]

 - OOP, TDD, MVC, DDD